fmager/real-time/m1_memory_hierarchies/s2_intro_to_gpus.md

 As such, we can only synchronize between threads inside the warp.

 ### GPU Memory Hierarchy
-The memory hierarchy on a GPU, here as exemplified by the Nvidia H100, which is a very expensive data center GPU and most definitely not the one residing in your laptop, looks a lot like the memory hierarchy on the CPU.
+The memory hierarchy on a GPU looks a lot like the memory hierarchy on the CPU.
+Here it is exemplified by the Nvidia H100, which is a very expensive data center GPU and most definitely not the one residing in your laptop.
-But the bandwidth (how much data per second) internally on the card is a lot higher than on the CPU.
+But the bandwidth (how much data per second can be transferred) internally on the card is a lot higher than on the CPU.
 All of the streaming multiprocessors share the L2 cache and each streaming multiprocessor shares an L1 cache.
 On Nvidia GPU's the streaming multiprocessor is a number of, in this case 4, units which can each execute a work group, or in Nvidia terminology, a warp.